jacobbien/jsm2022-project/README.md

 # jsm2022-project

-This is a `litr`-structured project.
+This R package is created using [litr](https://github.com/jacobbien/litr-project/tree/main/litr).
 Please see [jsm2022](jsm2022) for the generated R package itself.